 ^{1: &}lt;x>indicates the version of PostgreSQL that Fujitsu Enterprise Postgres is based on.
-For the version, refer to "PostgreSQL Version Used for Fujitsu Enterprise Postgres" in the "Installation and Setup Guide for Server".
+For the version, refer to "OSS Supported by Fujitsu Enterprise Postgres" in the General Description.

 1.2 System of Manuals and How to Use the Manuals